ortus-docs/coldbox-docs/README.md

 # License
 The ColdBox Platform is open source and licensed under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) License.
 If you use ColdBox, please try to make mention of it in your code or web site or add a Powered By Coldbox icon.

+* Copyright by Ortus Solutions, Corp
+* ColdBox is a registered trademark by Ortus Solutions, Corp

-The ColdBox Websites, logo and content have a separate license and they are a separate entity.
+>**Info**: The ColdBox Websites, Documentation, logo and content have a separate license and they are a separate entity.

 # About This Book